CoderDojoTC/micropython/docs/basics/05-neopixel.md

 ### Heartbeat Lab

 What if you were building a robot and you wanted to flash the LED to look like a human heartbeat?
 Instead of slowing fading in and out, you would want the brightness to follow the electrical signals coming from the heart.
-This is called an elecrto cardiogram (EKG) and it look like this:
+This is called an electro cardiogram (EKG) and it look like this:

 ![EKG Sample](../img/ekg-sample.png)